 October brings spectacular fall colors throughout the park as the big-leaf maples, black oaks and other deciduous trees turn beautiful shades of yellow, orange, and red.
 However, most trees in the park are evergreen, so the sightings of colorful foliage really depend on when or where exactly you visit.

 Daytime temperatures in Yosemite in October are in the comfortable 60-70°F (15-20°C), which is ideal for hiking Yosemite’s best trails!
 The night can get really cold though, so be prepared if you’re planning to go camping.

 As the shoulder season begins, you can enjoy Yosemite’s beauty without the crowds.
 October is also a more budget-friendly time to visit Yosemite National Park.
 Perfect time to go if you are looking for a cheaper fall getaway in the most beautiful nature.

 In October, Yosemite National Park is usually dry, with an average of 3 days of rain.
 This also means that you won’t see the raging waterfalls as in spring or in summer.
 However, this means that you can enjoy the Mist Trail, one of the best hikes in the park, without getting soaking wet.

 If you are keen on hiking Yosemite’s most famous hike, Half Dome, it will be best to go in early October as the cables are usually taken down the day after the second Monday in October.
 Please note that a permit is required for this hike, so plan your trip ahead of time to be prepared.

 4. Grand Canyon National Park

-- Where: Grand Canyon NP is in Arizona
+- Where: Arizona

 - Suggestion by Shobha from Just Go Places